dladd/pyFormex/sphinx/intro.rst

 #.
 Create a nearly planar base module of two crossing wires.
 The wires have a
    slight out-of-plane bend, to enable the crossing.
 #.
 Extend the base module with a mirrored and translated copy.
 #.
-Replicate the base module in both directions of the base plane.
+Replicate the base module in both directions to create a (nearly
+   planar) rectangular grid.
 #.
 Roll the planar grid into a cylinder.

 pyFormex provides all the operations needed to define the geometry in this